MaartenGr/BERTopic/docs/getting_started/multimodal/multimodal.md

 The `docs` variable contains the captions for each image in `images`.
 We can now use these variables to run our multi-modal example:

+!!!
+Note
+    Do note that it is better to pass the paths of the images instead of the images themselves as there is no need to keep all images in memory.
+When passing the paths of the images, they are only opened temporarily when they are needed.

 ```python
 from bertopic import BERTopic
 from bertopic.representation import VisualRepresentation